-TIFF provides a means for describing, storing and interchanging raster image data.
+TIFF provides a means for describing, storing, and interchanging raster image data.
 A primary goal of TIFF is to provide a rich environment within which applications can exchange image data.
-The current TIFF specification [TIFF] defines a commonly used, core set of TIFF fields known as Baseline TIFF.
-The current specification and TIFF Technical Notes 1 and 2 [TTN1, TTN2] define several TIFF extensions.
-The TIFF- based specification for fax applications uses a subset of Baseline TIFF fields, with selected extensions, as described in this document.
+The current TIFF specification [TIFF] defines a commonly used core set of TIFF fields known as Baseline TIFF.
+The current specification, the set of Pagemaker TIFF Technical Notes [TTN1], and TIFF Technical Note 2 [TTN2] define several TIFF extensions.
+The TIFF-based specification for fax applications uses a subset of Baseline TIFF fields, with selected extensions, as described in this document.
 In a few cases, this document defines new TIFF fields specifically for fax applications.